 MSc Fashion and Lifestyle Marketing

 In 2001, GCU became the first University to teach MSc International Fashion Marketing.
-Now, in 2018, the British School of Fashion is leading the way again in fashion marketing education with the world’s first MSc Fashion and Lifestyle Marketing.
+Now, the British School of Fashion is leading the way again in fashion marketing education with the world’s first MSc Fashion and Lifestyle Marketing.

 The MSc Fashion and Lifestyle programme focuses on the future of the fashion industry and how fashion marketers need to adapt to ever changing technologies and consumer lifestyles.